-How to protect your spending power from inflation
+How to Protect Your Spending Power From Inflation

 I bonds rates are keyed to the rate of inflation, which lately has been over 7%, he notes.
 They are a perfect safe haven for near-term savings.
 And not a bad addition to your long-term nest egg, too.

-A minimum investment i n I bonds through TreasuryDirect.com is only $25, and an individual can put up to $10,000 annually into the savings bonds with electronic purchases.
+A minimum investment in I bonds through TreasuryDirect.gov is only $25, and an individual can put up to $10,000 annually into the savings bonds with electronic purchases.
 The bonds pay fixed interest plus the inflation rate, adjusted twice per year.

 You can withdraw your savings without penalty after one year, but if you cash them in before five years, you'll lose the last three months' worth of interest.